 - 1977 – A significant retheming changed the area into Walt Disney World Village.

-- 1989 – Name changed to Disney Village Marketplace, and the Pleasure Island area opened.
+- 1989 – The name changed to Disney Village Marketplace, and the Pleasure Island area opened.
 Pleasure Island was a collection of clubs to compete with the popular Church Street Station.
 Pleasure Island closed in 2008.

 - 1997 – Name changed to Downtown Disney.
 A 3rd area opened called West Side.
 West Side increased the number of dining and family entertainment options available.

 In 2013 Disney announced a significant transformation of Downtown Disney, which would be renamed, Disney Springs.
-New construction included the building of 2 new parking structures, a new bus station, a widening of Buena Vista Drive, significant new mall space & several new bridges.
+New construction included building 2 new parking structures, a new bus station, a widening of Buena Vista Drive, significant new mall space, & several new bridges.
 Disney Springs is now 120 acres in size.